Skip to content

 app.run()

-After running both for a day, pull the workflow DAG to compare cost, latency, and outcomes by variant tag.
+After running both for a day, compare cost, latency, errors, and output quality by routed version or variant tag.
 Both registered versions show up side by side in the Agent nodes page with their tags, version strings, and live health:

 Agent nodes page showing both agents online with their auth tags, version strings, and live heartbeat — code-forge expanded with all 17 reasoner endpoints visible